-Almost all organizations, large and small, have already implemented or moved towards implementing DevOps practices to increase productivity and enhance workflows.
+Almost all organizations, large and small, have already implemented or moved towards implementing DevOps support practices to increase productivity and enhance workflows.
 In all stages of the Software Development Life Cycle (SDLC), DevOps practices promote collaboration between developers and operations teams.
 Well-established cooperation between development and operations creates a more efficient and reliable delivery process.
 It results in creating a product of higher quality.

 6 Crucial DevOps Adoption Challenges